serverpod/serverpod_docs/versioned_docs/version-2.0.0/05-concepts/06-database/04-indexing.md

 # Indexing

 For performance reasons, you may want to add indexes to your database tables.
-These are added in the yaml-files defining the serializable objects.
+These are added in the YAML-files defining the serializable objects.

 ### Add an index

-To add an index, add an `indexes` section to the yaml-file.
+To add an index, add an `indexes` section to the YAML-file.
 The `indexes` section is a map where the key is the name of the index and the value is a map with the index details.

 ```yaml
 class: Company